-The registered manager explained they would always assess a person's individual care and support needs, to establish their suitability for the service and, "Their compatibility with existing residents."
-They also confirmed, as far as practicable, people were directly involved in the assessment process and planning their care.
+The registered manager explained they would always assess a person's individual care and support needs, to establish their suitability for the service and "their compatibility with existing residents."
+They also confirmed that, as far as practicable, people were directly involved in the assessment process and planning and reviewing their care.
+This was supported by people and relatives we spoke with and documentation we looked at.
+We saw individual care plans were reviewed monthly and any changes appropriately recorded.
+Plans, including consent forms were in place and signed to confirm, 'I have participated fully in the completion of this care plan.'

-The care plans, including risk assessments, we looked at followed the activities of daily living such as communication, personal hygiene, continence, mobility, nutrition and hydration and medicines.
-They also contained details regarding people's health needs, their likes and dislikes and their individual preferences.
-Care records were reviewed regularly to ensure they accurately reflected people's current and changing needs and we saw people were directly involved in this process..
 Staff we spoke with were aware of the importance of knowing and understanding people's individual care and support needs so they could respond appropriately and consistently to meet those needs.
 Each care plan we looked at had been developed from the assessment of the person's identified needs.
 This demonstrated the service was responsive to people's individual care and support needs.

-Individual care plans were personalised to reflect people's wishes, preferences, goals and what was important to them.
+Care plans we looked at were personalised to reflect people's wishes, preferences, goals and what was important to them.
+We saw Individual care plans contained details regarding people's health needs, their likes and dislikes and their individual preferences.
+Care records were reviewed regularly to ensure they accurately reflected people's current and changing needs and choices and we saw people were directly involved in this process..
 They contained details of their personal history, interests and guidelines for staff regarding how they wanted their personal care and support provided.
-This helped ensure that people's care and support needs were met in a structured and consistent manner.
+This helped ensure that people's care and support needs were met in a structured and consistent manner, in accordance with their identified choices and preferences.